AdobeDocs/experience-platform.en/help/landing/api-guide.md

 Postman is a collaboration platform for API development that allows you to set up environments with preset variables, share API collections, streamline CRUD requests, and more.
 Most Platform API services have Postman collections which can be used to assist with making API calls.

-### How to setup a Postman environment for Experience Platform
+### How to set up a Postman environment for Experience Platform

 The following video guide outlines creating and setting up your Postman environment.
 The Postman environment will contain all your required headers for making API calls to the various collections provided below.
 Once set up, anytime a value expires such as an `ACCESS_TOKEN`, you can update the current value in the environment and this new value is used across all your collections.